 As mammography became more widely used, more and more DCIS was diagnosed.
 Doctors believed that it was important to treat all DCIS, both low- and high-risk, with the same type of treatments (such as surgery and radiation used for more advanced cancers).
 Over time, studies have suggested that there might be better ways to treat DCIS, especially low-risk DCIS.

 One study looked at the records of large numbers of women who were diagnosed with DCIS and compared women who underwent treatment with those who did not.
 The survival rate over a 10-year period was very close for both groups — about 98%.
-This is shown in the graph below (Sagara et al.)

 This study does not mean that DCIS should not be treated, but it does suggest that it may be subject to overtreatment.
 Researchers are now trying to see if there might be other ways to manage low-risk DCIS.
 One possibility is called active surveillance.
 Active surveillance is a program of monitoring.
 It involves closely watching the DCIS and only recommending more aggressive treatment (such as surgery or radiation) if the DCIS changes.
 A number of studies are looking at this question, including the Comparison of Operative to Monitoring and Endocrine Therapy (COMET) study in the United States (see the active surveillance menu item under treatments).